• William Shearers shop in Kirkwall, Orkney

 Orkney’s cheeses are mainly in a younger, fresh style.
 Russells and Burnside cheeses stay well in chunks for cooking.
 At the other end of the flavour and texture spectrum try the Extra Mature Orkney Cheddar from Orkney Cheese.
 Orkney Cheddar is available across the UK and in Europe, but you will only find the extra mature here.
 The best selections are to be found in The Bayleaf Delicatessen in Stromness, or the hidden gem that is Kirkness & Gorie.
 The latter is down an alleyway opposite St Magnus Cathedral, between The Longship shops.
 Don’t be like us and find this wonderful food and wine shop on the last day of your holiday in Orkney!

-Fresh fish is available from Jollys at The Brig or at Hatston but also from the Orkney Fisherman’s Society on the industrial estate going into Stromness - it’s well signposted and easy to find.
+Fresh fish is available from Jollys at The Brig or at Hatston but also from Orkney Crab on the industrial estate going into Stromness - it’s well signposted and easy to find.
 Quality Shellfish are in a shed on the Hatston estate in Kirkwall - turn by McAdie and Reeve on the corner and it is towards the end of the road on the right in a cabin by a shed.
 They carry a good range of white fish and local scallops as well as Westray produce like the legendary Fatty Cutty biscuits which are half-way between a shortbread and a Garibaldi.

 Many of our excellent restaurants and cafes make a point of using as much Orkney produce as possible.
 If you eat out at lunchtime it’s so simple to put together a deli supper of cheeses, cured meats and smoked fish, chutneys, bread and crackers and butter.
 Local beers from the Orkney or Swannay breweries are widely available and the Akvavit from the Orkney Gin Company - either neat or with tonic - makes a fabulous accompaniment to an island cold collation.
 Scotland’s first akvavit, the name and the taste of this drink reflect our Scandi links and heritage.
 Like the smoked mackerel from Humes, a small artisan smokery, the Akvavit is a three-star Great Taste Award winner.